 My Town: GrotonDecember 13, 2019

-In November 2020, United States citizens will vote for a new president.
+Every four years, United States citizens vote for a new president.
 Voting for our country’s leader is important.
 The United States is a democracy.
 In a democracy a country’s citizens elect its leaders.

 Suffragist Catherine Flanagan of Hartford (left) was arrested for protesting for the right to vote.
 August 1917.
 Library of Congress

 It might surprise you, but some women didn’t think women needed to vote!
 In a democracy, not everyone agrees.
-People are elected and laws are passed when more people vote for than against.
+People are elected and laws are passed when more people vote for than against a candidate or a law.

 Elsie Hill and Helena Hill Weed were sisters.
 They were from Norwalk.
 Helena was a geologist.
 Elsie was a French teacher.
 The sisters believed women should have the right to vote.
 Their father was Ebenezer Hill.
 He was a U. S. Congressman.
 He represented Connecticut’s 4th District.
 He was against women voting.
 But his daughters changed his mind.
 Sadly he died in 1917 before he could help change the constitution.